reframe-hpc/reframe/reference/README.md

 | ---------- | ----------- | ------------- | ---- |
 | `options`  | List of options to be passed to this job launcher. | `[]` | list of strings |

-The only `JobLauncher` that users can use is the `LauncherWrapper`, which wraps an existing launcher by prepending a user program to its invocation.
+The only `JobLauncher` that users may use is the `LauncherWrapper`, which wraps an existing launcher by prepending a user program to its invocation.
 This is useful for parallel debuggers.

 ```python